cs1302uga/cs1302-genlistadt/README.md

   | **(2 points)** | `demoMin` | [`T min(Comparator<T> c)`](http://cobweb.cs.uga.edu/~mec/cs1302-genlistadt-doc/cs1302/genlistadt/GenList.html#min-java.util.Comparator-) |
   | **(2 points)** | `demoAllMatch` | [`boolean allMatch(Predicate<T> p)`](http://cobweb.cs.uga.edu/~mec/cs1302-genlistadt-doc/cs1302/genlistadt/GenList.html#allMatch-java.util.function.Predicate-) |

-  * What is meaningful?
-You need to make the code, documentation, and the printout clear such that anyone who is reading it can understand what is going on.
+  * **What is meaningful?** You need to make the code, documentation, and the printout clear such that anyone who is reading it can understand what is going on.
 The scenarios that you demo should not be trivial.
-In most cases, this will involve using some of your other list methods in conjunction with the ones that are requred below.
+In most cases, this will involve using some of your other list methods in conjunction with the ones that are requred above.

+  * **Do I need a `main` method?** You should create a `main` method that calls each of the demo functions.
+Please make sure that your program output is legible.

 ### Non-Functional Requirements